 Stained teeth that cannot be treated with whitening

-Your crown corrects the issue and improves the appearance and function of your teeth.
-The crown may prevent future problems that could cause you to lose the tooth.
+Your crown corrects the issue almost instantly and improves the appearance and function of your teeth.
+The crown may even prevent future problems that could cause you to lose the tooth completely.

 How is a dental crown placed?